Nikolai Vatutin: Death

 After the war, the Chekists documented two more versions of the attack on Vatutin.
 During one of the Chekist operations, on January 15, 1946, Fedir Vorobets (Vereshchak), the former commander of the "Tiutiunnyk" UPA group, was captured.
-During one of the interrogations, he said that the attack on Nikolai Vatutin had taken place in the area of Sotnia of Derkach and had been one by units of the Sluzhba Bezpeky (OUN Security Service) in the villages of Mikhalkivtsi and Siancy of Ostrovsky district of Rivne region.
+During one of the interrogations, he said that the attack on Nikolai Vatutin had taken place in the area of Sotnia of Derkach and had been done by units of the Sluzhba Bezpeky (OUN Security Service) in the villages of Mikhalkivtsi and Siancy of Ostrovsky district of Rivne region.
 According to various sources, 17 to 27 fighters took part in the operation.

 Another version of Vatutin's death was told in the 1990s by the UPA veteran Yevhen Basyuk ("Chernomorets").
 According to him, a detachment of 30 people under the command of Primak ("Troian") took part in the clash with the general's bodyguard.
 When the column appeared, the UPA soldiers unloaded the carts of the convoy, which had been seized from the Red Army, and the carts opened fire spontaneously without any ambush.

 Vatutin was buried in Kiev's Mariinskyi Park near the Ukrainian Parliament.
 A monument dedicated to him was erected at his burial site in 1948.
 This monument was designed by a prominent Soviet sculptor Yevgeny Vuchetich.
 The Kyiv City State Administration dismantled the Vatutin monument on 9 February 2023.
 In June 2017, the Kyiv City Council had already renamed the city's General Vatutin Avenue into Roman Shukhevych Avenue.
 During the war Shukhevych fought against Soviet forces, first being a company commander and the highest-ranking Ukrainian officer in the Nachtigall Battalion, then serving as an officer in the Schutzmannschaft Battalion 201, and later becoming one of the military leaders of UPA.